-The adversary modifies state information maintained by the target software in user-accessible locations.
-If successful, the target software will use this tainted state information and execute in an unintended manner.
-State management is an important function within an application.
+State management is an important function within a software application.
 User state maintained by the application can include usernames, payment information, browsing history as well as application-specific contents such as items in a shopping cart.
 Manipulating user state can be employed by an adversary to elevate privilege, conduct fraudulent transactions or otherwise modify the flow of the application to derive certain benefits.

 Likelihood Of Attack